biolink/biolink-model/docs/index.md

        * [preceded by](preceded_by.md) - holds between two processes, where the other is completed before the one begins
        * [precedes](precedes.md) - holds between two processes, where one completes before the other begins
     * [treated by](treated_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical substance that is used to treat the condition
+       * [approved for treatment by](approved_for_treatment_by.md) - holds between a disease or phenotypic feature and a therapeutic process or chemical substance that is approved for treatment of the condition (or not, if negated) to some level of clinical trial
  * [same as](same_as.md) - holds between two entities that are considered equivalent to each other
  * [similar to](similar_to.md) - holds between an entity and some other entity with similar features.
     * [chemically similar to](chemically_similar_to.md) - holds between one chemical substances and another that it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.